 - Vials: Store in the refrigerator or at room temperature in a cool place, away from sunlight and heat.
 Use within 42 days.

-- Pen: Store at room temperature, away from direct heat and light.
+- Prefilled pens: Store at room temperature, away from direct heat and light.
 Do not refrigerate.
 Do not store with the needle attached.
 Throw away any opened pen after 42 days.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.